Browse Exhibits (3 total)

 Movable Type offers examples of literary material from the University of Victoria's Special Collections in relation to recent developments in textual studies, in order to present a wide range of items within their unique library context.
 These items include the codex, the book, and the magazine, but the material chosen by the contributors in each of these categories offers a diversity that challenges any stable definitions of bound print and manuscript material.
 This collections-based project highlights individual items and makes them newly discoverable, but the project also forges multiple connections across a wide variety of material to highlight the importance of placing bound collations of print and manuscript within their rich literary as well as library ecologies.

-Movable Type is a collaborative project authored by UVic's first year Department of English PhD and MA graduate students, created as an assignment for Dr. Alison Chapman's English 500 (Research Methods and Textual Studies) course in the Fall of 2016 and 2017.
-Students were asked to choose bound print material from the collection (or, if they wished, a codex), that matched their research interests, and to present their material in particular themes: for 2016 these were "The Book" and "Authorship," and for 2017 "Readers" and "Paper."
+Movable Type is a collaborative project authored by UVic's first year Department of English PhD and MA graduate students, created as an assignment for Dr. Alison Chapman's English 500 (Research Methods and Textual Studies) course in the Fall of 2016, 2017, and 2018.
+Students were asked to choose bound print material from the collection (or, if they wished, a codex), that matched their research interests, and to present their material in particular themes: for 2016 these were "The Book" and "Authorship," for 2017 "Readers" and "Paper," and for 2018 "Networks."

 The material chosen by the graduate students offers a flavour of the richness of UVic's Special Collections, ranging across such diverse material as a 1553 guide to the chivalric English Order of the Garter, John Donne's controversial treatise on suicide, a possible Gaelic forgery, Victorian periodicals, a comparison of two very different editions of Samuel Crane's The Red Badge of Courage, a copy of Sylvia Plath's Bell Jar with playful original drawings by her daughter Frieda, copies of Satre's work on existentialism annotated by the poet Robert Sward, a late twentieth-century anarchist magazine, and the Barbarian Press's edition of Shakespeare's Pericles.